vmware-tanzu/community-edition/docs/site/content/docs/latest/verify-deployment.md

 1. Use `kubectl` commands to examine the resources of the management cluster.

    For example, run `kubectl get nodes`, `kubectl get pods`, or `kubectl get namespaces` to see the nodes, pods, and namespaces running in the management cluster.

+## Configure DHCP Reservations for the Control Plane Nodes (vSphere Only)

+After you deploy a cluster to vSphere, each control plane node requires a static IP address.
+This includes both management and workload clusters.
+These static IP addresses are required in addition to the static IP address that you assigned to Kube-VIP when you deploy a management cluster.

+To make the IP addresses that your DHCP server assigned to the control plane nodes static, you can configure a DHCP reservation for each control plane node in the cluster.
+For instructions on how to configure DHCP reservations, see your DHCP server documentation.

+## Management Cluster Networking

+When you deploy a management cluster, pod-to-pod networking with [Antrea](https://antrea.io/) is automatically enabled in the management cluster.